logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 Key specifications:

-* Open Episodes are defined as those without an End Date or an End Date after the end date of the report less than or equal to the report end date
+* Open Episodes defined as those without an End Date or an End Date after the end date of the report
 * For this report, Episodes must also have an Episode Start Date equal to or greater than the report start date
 * Only Episodes with one or more Service Contacts in the reporting period are